 Wait… that’s it?
 You bet it is!
 I told you I wanted to keep things simple. 🙂

-Our ingredient list will keep things simple, too.
 This recipe is written for 1 slab of baby back ribs, but feel free to adjust accordingly if making 2 or more slabs.

-- Baby back ribs.
-The average slab of ribs is about 2.5lbs but can vary slightly.
+- Baby back ribs: The average slab of ribs is about 2.5 lbs but can vary slightly.
 No big deal.
 Cooking time will be a few minutes more or less.

 Preparation

-You’ve probably heard about the membrane on the underside of the ribs.
-If you’ve never cooked ribs before, this is something which needs to be removed.
-Start at the narrow end of the ribs and slide a butter knife under the membrane and it will start to lift up.
-Work the knife around in order to get enough of the membrane up so that you can grip it with a paper towel.
+Work the knife around to get enough of the membrane up so that you can grip it with a paper towel.
 Then, using the paper towel, gently peel the membrane back off the slab of ribs and discard.

-Brush the all sides of the ribs with the yellow mustard and apply the seasoning rub.
+Next, brush all sides of the ribs with the yellow mustard and apply the seasoning rub.
 Then wrap the foil around the ribs and place on a rimmed baking sheet (top side of ribs up).

 Fall off the bone or not fall off the bone?

-Rib enthusiasts have debated forever about which is better: fall-off-the-bone ribs or ribs that require a chew.
+Rib enthusiasts have debated forever about which is better: fall-off-the-bone (bone tender) ribs or ribs that require a chew.
 There’s really no right or wrong answer, but many hardcore rib folks will say that the meat shouldn’t be falling off the bone.
-Much of this debate stems from BBQ rib competitions and the presentation of the ribs.
-If they’re all falling apart, they won’t look too pretty for the judges.
-And some consider that to be overcooked.

-Ultimately, you probably do not want the bones to just slide right out, or the slab to completely fall apart to pieces when picked up.
+Ultimately, you probably do not want the bones to just slide right out or the slab to completely fall apart to pieces when picked up.
 But I like them to be tender for sure.
 So really, it’s a matter of personal preference.
-For this recipe we’re gonna aim for a nice middle ground.
+For this recipe, we’re gonna aim for a nice middle ground.

 Depending on the size of the slab of ribs, we’ll be looking at a cooking time in the oven of about 2-2.5 hours.
-If the slab is closer to 2lbs, 2 hours should be good.
-Closer to 3lbs and you’re looking at 2.5 hours or more.
-Check for doneness by using a toothpick and poke it into the meat between the bones.
-If it goes in easily, like poking into a soft piece of fruit, your ribs are probably done.
-If it’s tough to push in, you might need to cook the ribs a bit longer.
-But if the toothpick goes in super easily without any effort your ribs might be getting close to being overcooked, so out they go!
+If the slab is closer to 2 lbs, 2 hours should be good.
+Closer to 3 lbs, and you’re looking at 2.5 hours or more.

 Brush and Broil

 For the final step of the cooking process, carefully unwrap the ribs and push the foil down so that the ribs are fully exposed.
 Spoon out any excess liquid if necessary.
 Brush the ribs with your favorite BBQ sauce.
-Now place the ribs in the broiler for 2-3 minutes or until the sauce carmelizes.
+Now, place the ribs in the broiler for 2-3 minutes or until the sauce carmelizes.

 Storage and Reheating